SRG/eROSITA-SDSS view on the relation between X-ray and UV emission for quasars: Results

 \subsection{Comparison with other methods}

 As we noted before, in most previous studies (e.g. \citealt{bisogni2021chandra,salvestrini2019,dainotti2022,dainotti2024}), the authors regarded $\lx$ as the ``dependent'' variable, i.e. examined the dependence $\lx(\luv)$.
-One then needs to minimize a likelihood of the form
+This implies that the problem is one-dimensional (1D), because the likelihood to be minimized is the product of 1D probability densities of $\lx$ for given $\luv$.
+Thus, it takes the form

 where $\mathcal{F}$ is an arbitrary (usually assumed to be linear) function and $\delta_{\rm X}^2$ accounts for the scatter along the X-ray luminosity axis (it can include intrinsic scatter, variability and flux measurement uncertainties).
 One could also consider the opposite case of UV luminosity being the dependent variable, i.e. $\luv(\lx)$, and then